Sue: I’m sorry, I missed the title. Tegan distracted me.

-The Doctor decides to explore the ship.
-Adric and Nyssa get separated from the Doctor and Tegan.
+Adric and Nyssa become separated from the Doctor and Tegan.

-Sue: They are really ramping up the sexual tension, now.
-How will they resist each other in that dimly lit storage room?
+Sue: They are really ramping up the sexual tension this week.
+How will they resist each other in a dimly lit storage room?

 The Doctor and Tegan are given VIP seats for a very special performance.

-Sue: This balcony reminds me of the video for Frankie Goes to Hollywood’s Relax.
+Me: This balcony reminds me of the video for Frankie Goes to Hollywood’s ‘Relax’.